lsst/rtn-057/index.rst

 Based on `DMTN-213 <https://dmtn-213.lsst.io/>`__, here is a description of multi-site DRP processing.
 We assume that a local source Butler and registry have been set up at each Data Facility (DF) with a skymap and reference catalogs, but not necessarily with calibration products.
 We also assume that each DF will handle processing for a contiguous subset of skymap patches that are unique to that DF.

 #.
 Calibration products are replicated to each DF and ingested into the local source Butler by the Replica Monitor.
 #.
-Campaign Management tooling (CMt) determines which raw visit data should be copied to each DF to support coadd generation (step 3) and later processing and to minimize downstream data movement.
+Campaign Management tooling (CMt) determines which raw visit data should be copied to each DF to support coadd generation (nominally step 3) and later processing and to minimize downstream data movement.
 We assume individual visits will not be subdivided between DFs, i.e., DFs will only consider whole visits.
 #.
-CMt generates the yaml files, for all steps (1-9), specific to each DF.
+CMt generates the yaml files for all steps, specific to each DF, and distributes these yaml files to the DFs.
 #.
-Raw data are replicated as necessary to Fr and UK DFs, and the Replica Monitor ingests raw data into the local source Butler at each DF.
+Raw data are replicated as necessary to FrDF and UKDF, and the Replica Monitor ingests raw data into the local source Butler at each DF.
 #.
-For each step in (1..9):
+For each step in the DRP pipeline:

   #.
-BPS generates QuantumGraphs (QGs) and Execution Butlers (EBs) from the yamls at USDF.
+BPS generates QuantumGraphs (QGs) and Execution Butlers (EBs) from the yaml files at each DF, and relevant information from the QGs & EBs are transferred to the USDF to maintain a global view of the processing.
   #.
 Needed data for the current step are replicated from USDF to the remote DF.
   #.
 PanDA/BPS submits the workflows from USDF to the corresponding DFs.
   #.
 When the workflows finish, they merge the EB into the local source Butler.
 The relevant datasets are also registered with Rucio.